Large Kitchen Exhausts - The Missing Fine-print

 91,800 BTU/h ÷ 3412 =

-So, when its -25C outside and the inside t-stat is 22C......the 1000cfm of exhaust requires 91,800 BTU/h to heat up.
+So, when its -25C outside and the inside t-stat is 22C then, the 1000cfm of exhaust requires 91,800 BTU/h to heat up.
 This doesn't include the actual heat loss of the house when it's that cold.
 To put 91,800 BTU/h of heat that is enough heat to heat about a 4000sqft house when its -25C.
-The formulas can be sliced and diced into full metric or full imperial.....but I find the above the easiest to understand.
+The formulas can be sliced and diced into full metric or full imperial but the above method is the easiest to understand.